 The day was filled with excitement.
 The deputies kept inside the office; the general manager also.
 Our men stayed up at the mines to attend to the scabs and the women did the rest.
-As a matter of
+As a husband had been arrested because he was the editor of The Record.